Jean E. Fairfax: NAACP Legal Defense Fund

 In 1965, Fairfax joined the NAACP Legal Defense Fund.
 In this capacity she made important contributions to the civil rights movement in the South, as she continued to organize and assist black families confronted with the effects of early school desegregation.
 She drove Legal Defense and Educational Fund (LDF) attorneys through rural Mississippi to meet with parents to discuss their decision about whether to send their children to white schools with a high risk of hostility.
 In addition, Fairfax personally (with Derrick Bell) escorted 6-year-old Debra Lewis to her first day of integrating the all-white Carthage Elementary School in rural Leake County, MS.

 Interviewed by the Christian Science Monitor, Fairfax once said, "Someone had to break the pattern, and very often the civil rights revolution was initiated by the most vulnerable black persons.
 Many of them were women and many of them were children -- tough, resilient, hopeful, beautiful children.
 The greatest experience of my life was standing with them as they took the risks."
 Later she would claim that rural counties of the Deep South had some of the most integrated school systems in the nation.

 Fairfax's efforts at educational opportunity were not limited to young children in the rural South.
 She fought for historically black colleges to prevent their downgrading or closure in the face of cutbacks in funding and programs.

-In addition, she organized a group of women from across many denominations to demand a school lunch program for needy children.
-This led to reform of the National School Lunch program.
+In 1966, Fairfax organized five national women's organizations (Church Women United, the National Council of Catholic Women, the National Council of Jewish Women, the National Council of Negro Women and the YWCA) to study the National School Lunch Program.
+The results of this interdenominational effort were published as Their Daily Bread (1968).
+Fairfax noted that “the common thread throughout our diverse religious traditions is concern for the poor...
+We are aroused to collective action when we discover that a program designed for the nurture of children is failing to reach those who need it most.”
+Fairfax and others presented their results to Congress and many of the report's suggestions were enacted in legislation to reform the National School Lunch program in 1970.
+The Committee then published and distributed the brochure “Feed kids – it’s the law!” to inform people about children's legal right to free and reduced-price meals.